EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

 We can do better, but we'll need to work through a few challenges first.

 The first challenge is to figure out *which* of the failures to return.
 Usually there is more than one.
-To see why, recall that we are solving MRS by effectively pushing all the items in the world "through" the MRS until we find the ones that make it true.
+To see why, recall that we are solving MRS by effectively pushing all combinations of items in the world "through" the MRS until we find the ones that make it true.

 For "A file is large", the MRS and a resolved tree are: